-1. Prior to the resolution of a complaint, the College may suspend or place on disciplinary or administrative leave the respondent when it is determined that the respondent's continued presence on campus threatens the safety of an individual or of the campus community generally; may hamper the investigation into the alleged misconduct; or is necessary to stop threatening or retaliatory contact against the complainant or complainant's witnesses.
+- 1. Prior to the resolution of a complaint, the College may suspend or place on disciplinary or administrative leave the respondent when it is determined that the respondent's continued presence on campus threatens the safety of an individual or of the campus community generally; may hamper the investigation into the alleged misconduct; or is necessary to stop threatening or retaliatory contact against the complainant or complainant's witnesses.
 The College shall provide advance notice of such measures, except in cases where the individual's presence constitutes a threat.
 In all cases, however, the College shall notify individuals subject to these interim measure(s) in writing of the specific facts and circumstances that make such interim measure(s) necessary and reasonable.
-Individuals subject to proposed interim measures shall have the opportunity to show why such measure(s) should not be implemented.
+Individuals subject to proposed interim measures shall have the opportunity to show why such measure(s) should not be implemented. - 2.
+Notwithstanding the above, the College may impose a "no contact" order on each party, requiring the parties to refrain from having contact with one another, directly or through proxies, whether in person or by electronic means.
+The College also will enforce orders of protection issued by courts on all College property to the extent possible.